Blue Devil (DC Comics): One Year Later

 One Year Later, Blue Devil is employed as a bouncer at the Oblivion Bar, an interdimensional place for magical beings, and there he is recruited by Ragman, Enchantress, and Detective Chimp to battle the Spectre in Day of Vengeance.
 With his enhanced demonic strength, he is the heavy hitter of Shadowpact, the assemblage of magical heroes devoted to fight for every "lost cause".
 This grouping is even able to wound the powerful Eclipso.
 Feeling necessary for the first time in a long time, he devotes himself to the team.
 One of their goals is to help look over the wild magic of the "Tenth Age", a direct result of the events of Day of Vengeance.

 He spends the "missing year" trapped in Riverrock, Wyoming along with the rest of Shadowpact.
 It is a small city hidden by a blood shield by an assembly of evil magical beings called the Pentacle.
 There he meets, or rather meets again, Jack of Fire, a red, muscular demon.
 The entity is hiding a disfigured, bony face under a black bandanna, claiming to have been turned into a demon by the actions of Daniel.
 He further explains that the same moment Neron granted fame and powers to Cassidy as Blue Devil, the dead parents and siblings of Patrick were dragged from Heaven to Hell.

 From then on, Blue Devil's life starts going downhill: even if in his personal timeline only a few days passed, the Enchantress was forced to steal a year of life out of every Shadowpact member and surviving Riverrock townsperson to shatter the barrier around Riverrock.
 As such, the entire world had long thought Shadowpact lost, even building a memorial statue.
 Having been considered dead for a year, Blue Devil struggles to rebuild his life.

-Blue Devil is forced to confront Kid Devil, who Neron granted metahuman powers and a demonic appearance.
+Blue Devil is forced to confront Kid Devil, who Neron transformed into a demonic metahuman.
 When questioned about his involvement in Marla's death, Blue Devil is forced to admit that his actions were what caused her death.
 Due to the terms of his deal with Neron, that he would become Neron's eternal servant on his 20th birthday should he lose his trust in Blue Devil, Kid Devil realizes that he is now damned, having lost all trust in Blue Devil following his confession.
 Kid Devil, enraged, yells at Blue Devil to stay away from him and runs off, leaving a guilt-ridden Blue Devil behind.